Chiheb-Bacha/ClosedIV/README.md

 # ClosedIV

-This repository contains the source code for ClosedIV.asi, an open source alternative to OpenIV.asi for GTA5
+This repository contains the source code for ClosedIV.asi, an open source alternative to OpenIV.asi for GTA5 It simply adds support for versions >3351.
+No future additions are planned.

 ## Benefits over OpenIV.asi